devhawk/blog-posts/Posts/20040820-2245-att-in-the-voip-fray/json-content.md

 awful tech support.
 But, with three months free, I’m hoping I can try it out and cancel it if it’s a problem.

-Update – I called Lingo and they confirmed they have an activation fee as well as a 30 day cancellation policy.
+**Update**: I called Lingo and they confirmed they have an activation fee as well as a 30 day cancellation policy.
 So while the first three months are free, you pay \$10 S&H and \$30 to activate.
 If you cancel the service in the first 30 days, you can get your \$30 back.
 And there is